-Minimum Qualitative Academic Standards Minimum Quanti Minimum Quantitative Standards

-Overall hours attempted Grade Point Average Hours Attempted Ratio of hours passed

-0-6 3.00 0-6 67%
+Minimum Qualitative Academic Standards Minimum Quantitative Standards Overall hours attempted Grade Point Average Hours Attempted Ratio of hours passed 0-6 3.00 0-6 67%

-7-11 3.00 7-11 67%

-12+ 3.00 12+ 67%

 Financial Aid Warning: Students who do not meet the standards of Satisfactory Academic Progress (SAP) at the end of a semester will automatically be placed on financial aid warning for the following semester.
 Notification of financial aid warning status will be communicated to the student.
-Financial Aid may still be received during the warning period.
-At the end of the warning period the student must have achieved satisfactory academic progress as outlined above or financial aid will be suspended.
-Students will be removed from financial aid warning if they have achieved satisfactory academic progress.
+Financial aid may still be received during the warning period.
+At the end of the warning period the student must have achieved SAP as outlined above or financial aid will be suspended.
+Students will be removed from financial aid warning if they have achieved SAP.

 Financial Aid Suspension: Financial aid suspension will result in the loss of all federal aid, including grants, loans and work-study.
-A student's financial aid may be suspended if their enrollment record indicates to the financial aid staff/director a recurring pattern.
-This may include, but is not limited to: course drops, withdrawal from school, and degree progress.
+This may include, due to excessive course drops, withdrawal from school, and lack of degree progression.